How to reuse tuna cans and not waste them: 3 original ideas for the home 🐟♻️

 • Use it alone or together on a wooden tray.

-If you join several cans on a sturdy base, you can create a mini organization center for the desk.
-It looks practical and full of personality.
+If you join several cans to a sturdy base, you can create a mini organization center for the desk.
+It’s practical and full of personality.

-I remember a reader who wrote to me after a creative wellbeing workshop.
-She told me she started by decorating a simple can to hold markers, and ended up reorganizing her entire workspace.
-It seems small, but small changes also spark motivation.
+I remember a reader who wrote to me after a creative wellness workshop.
+She told me she started by decorating a simple can to store markers, and ended up reorganizing her entire workspace.
+It seems small, but small changes also awaken motivation.
 Sometimes you don’t need a revolution, just start with a humble can that refuses to die in the bin 😄.

 Key tips before reusing tuna cans at home

-Before you get into recycle-artist mode, mind these details.
+Before you get into artist-recycler mode, take care of these details.
 They’re simple, but make a big difference.

-• Wash each can very well to remove grease and food residues.
+• Thoroughly wash each can to remove grease and food residues.

 • Dry it completely to avoid moisture and rust.